gaikwadajinkya2302/gaikwadajinkya.github.io/README.md

 To leverage data-driven insights to help brands grow faster and smarter.
 I am constantly learning new ways to refine my analytical craft and am always open to collaborating on projects that involve data storytelling and business strategy.

-## Project 1: Expense Tracker.
-Your wealth saviour
+### Project 1: Expense Tracker.
+Your wealth saviour.